Shares of Google parent Alphabet sink on 1Q revenue miss

 Continue Reading Below

-The tech giant said first-quarter revenue grew 17 percent to $36.34 billion, falling short of the $37.33 billion expected by analysts polled by Refinitiv.
+The tech giant said first-quarter revenue grew 17 percent to $36.34 billion, falling short of the $37.33 billion expected by analysts polled by Refinitiv and well below a revenue growth rate of 26 percent in the same period one year ago.
 Alphabet posted a slight earnings beat, with earnings per share of $11.90 against an expected $10.61.
 The EPS figure excluded a $1.7 billion fine Google paid to settle an inquiry from European regulators.

+Google's revenue growth has slowed in recent quarters amid tough competition in the digital advertising space from the likes of Facebook and Amazon.
+Google's digital advertising revenue rose 15 percent to $30.72 billion, below Wall Street's expectations.
+Ad revenue grew at its slowest rate since 2015.

 |Ticker